What is endovascular coiling?

 - Any changes in bodily functions or neurological changes, such as extreme headache, seizure, or loss of consciousness

 Generally, a cerebral angiogram will be done periodically after the procedure make sure the coiling is working.
 The first angiogram may be done about one month after the procedure.
-Additional cerebral angiograms and/or other imaging procedures, such as MRI or MRA may be done at intervals to be determined by your doctor based on your condition and the results of previous post-coiling imaging procedures.
+Additional cerebral angiograms and/or other imaging procedures, such as MRI or MRA may be done at intervals to be determined by your healthcare provider based on your condition and the results of previous post-coiling imaging procedures.

 Your healthcare provider may give you other specific instructions about what you should do after an endovascular coiling.